Investors seek protection against healthcare stock decline

 "It’s really just a function of investors looking to protect their gains," said Max Breier, senior equity derivatives trader at BMO Capital Markets.
 "In a market cap-weighted ETF like the XLV, if you get a number of the top-weighted names kind of disappointing at once you can get a pretty violent reaction,” Breier said.

-Companies reporting next week include Bristol-Meyers Squibb Co (BMY.N), Boston Scientific Corp (BSX.N), Merck & Co (MRK.N), Pfizer Inc (PFE.N), Gilead Sciences Inc (GILD.O) and Celgene Corp (CELG.O).
+Companies reporting next week include Bristol-Meyers Squibb Co, Boston Scientific Corp, Merck & Co, Pfizer Inc, Gilead Sciences Inc and Celgene Corp.

 Medical device maker Boston Scientific is the second-best S&P healthcare performer with a 39-percent share price gain so far this year.
 The most accurate analysts say it could meet earnings per share estimates for 20.4 cents per share or miss by a thread, according to StarMine.